nanoframework/.github/SUPPORT.md

 ## Professional Support

-Professional support is provided by core team members.
+Professional support from Eclo Solutions is provided by core team members and/or developers working on .NET **nanoFramework** on a daily basis.

 Aimed at commercial users developing .NET **nanoFramework** based projects has the objective to help them reduce their development effort and, consequently, the time to market.
 The support services ensure that: